First of all, Voicemeeter does not need to be removed in case of problem.

 If Voicemeeter Setup Program does not propose you to install, it’s because the virtual audio device is certainly still installed or not completely de-installed.
 You need to de-install Voicemeeter Virtual Audio Driver manually by the Windows Procedure:

--Go in system / device manager
+(1)- Go in system / device manager

--Find the Voicemeeter Audio Device and click on it to de-install it.
+(2)- Find any reference to Voicemeeter Audio Device and click on it to de-install it.

 REM: Start by uninstalling multimedia drivers (not audio I/O)